DanielVorobiov/cv_api/README.md

 ```sh
 python -m venv venv
 ```
+Activate the enviornment by going to venv/Scripts and type 'activate' in  the command line

 Afterwards make sure to install the required libraries for the project using the following command from the source folder of the project:

 ```sh